 Four voting members is the quorum for meetings of the Management Committee.

 All decisions made at Management Committee meetings require a majority.
-The Chairperson has a casting vote.
+The Chairman has a casting vote.

 Minutes must be maintained by the Secretary who must record all proceedings and resolutions.
-The Chairperson must sign each set of minutes as a true and correct record of the meeting.
+The Chairman must sign each set of minutes as a true and correct record of the meeting.

-Each constituent section is responsible for electing its own officials, for managing its own affairs and for submitting its budgets annually to the Management Committee for approval, and accounts monthly.
+Each constituent section is responsible for electing its own officials, for managing its own affairs and for submitting its budgets annually to the Management Committee for approval.

-CALSA and each constituent section must have within its constitution the requirement for an appropriate Child Protection Policy to be in place and to be regularly reviewed.
+Each constituent section must have within its constitution the requirement for an appropriate Child Protection Policy to be in place.

 Any changes to the constitutions of the constituent sections must be approved by the Management Committee to ensure compatibility with the Association’s constitution.

-The Officers of the Association have the right to be observers to the constituent section Management committees; as such, they will have no vote at those committee meetings.
+The Officers of the Association have the right to be members of the constituent section committees.

 Constituent sections are responsible for the discipline and, if considered necessary, for the suspension of their members.
-Individual members may appeal to the Management Committee if they are dissatisfied with a disciplinary decision made by their constituent section.
+Individual members may appeal to the membership of their section and subsequently to the Management Committee if they are dissatisfied with a disciplinary decision made by their constituent section.

-Only in exceptional circumstances, the Management Committee has the right to suspend an individual’s membership if there are good and logical reasons for so doing.
+In exceptional circumstances, the Management Committee has the right to suspend an individual’s membership if there are good and logical reasons for so doing.
 The individual member has the right to be heard by the Management Committee before a decision is made.
 In reaching such a decision in respect of a member of the Management Committee that member will have no right to vote on the issue.
-Any further appeal will be via an EGM.

 In each calendar year the Management Committee must convene an Annual General Meeting of the Association for the purposes of:

-The Chairperson, Secretary or Management Committee may at any time at their discretion call an Extraordinary General Meeting (EGM) of the Association.
+The Chairman or the Secretary may at any time at their discretion call an Extraordinary General Meeting (EGM) of the Association.

 In addition, a written request for the holding of an EGM may be made by at least twenty members having the power to vote.
 Such a request for an EGM must give details of the subject matter to be covered at the meeting.
 In this case, the Secretary must call a meeting within 21 days of receiving such a request.